TITANS OF STEAM GALA

 There is no upper age limit, however, the tour does include some walking and climbing up to and back down from locomotive footplates (drivers' cabs).

-The workshop visits and site access across Hopetown Darlington are fully accessible.
+The workshop visits, viewing area on Foundry Green and site access across Hopetown Darlington (including the viewing gallery in Darlington Locomotive Works) are fully accessible.

-At the moment the Footplate Tours, access to the Class 37 and the bus between The 1861 Shed and Darlington Locomotive Works are not accessible.
-However, we are working to resolve this.
+The Footplate Tours, access to the Class 37 and the bus between The 1861 Shed and Darlington Locomotive Works are not accessible.
+We apologise for any inconvenience.

 The tours involve a physical, steep climb up to the footplate of the locomotives and a climb back down again.